LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 Only use this section if you have not previously created the main_3.2.1_custom branch for LoopWorkspace.

+* Be sure to sync the main branch to LoopKit main branch BEFORE opening the Codespace

 Open the Codespace and select your fork of LoopWorkspace **main** branch.

 Copy and paste the following lines into your terminal: